Citizen Initiative Process

 - Issue the citizen initiative petition signature sheet to the proponent in the format that must be used.
 Each citizen initiative petition proponent will be provided a petition signature sheet by the Chief Electoral Officer which must be used as the master form for collecting petition signatures.
 Signatures collected on other or incorrect forms will not be accepted.

-The applicant is responsible for:
+The proponent is responsible for:

 - Making copies of the petition signature sheet issued by Elections Alberta and providing them to registered canvassers.